This Article Seeks to Address the Following Issues:

 Trouble managing emotions

-According to the DSM-5 guidelines on diagnosing individuals with NSSID, self-harm should be attributed to a negative emotional state.
-Teens experiencing complex emotions like anger may not have a way to let it out; they resort to self-injury to alleviate their emotional turmoil.
-This may also occur if your teen feels they are losing their friends or there is a breakdown of their interpersonal relationships.
+According to DSM-5 guidelines, self-harm is often linked to a negative emotional state.
+Teens with complex emotions like anger may lack an outlet and turn to self-injury to ease their inner turmoil.
+This behavior can also be triggered if a teen feels they are losing friends or their relationships are breaking down.

-These emotions need an outlet and can cause your teenager to start self-harming behaviors.
-Self-harm is usually an attempt to distract from the pain associated with negative emotions.
-To teens with NSSID, physical pain is more understandable than emotional pain.
+These powerful emotions need an outlet, which can cause a teenager to start self-harming.
+The behavior is often an attempt to distract from negative emotional pain.
+For some teens with NSSID, physical pain can feel easier to understand than their emotions.

 Mental health conditions

-Adolescent with mental health conditions like teenagers depression, anxiety, bipolar disorder, gender dysphoria, and Post Traumatic Stress Disorder (PTSD) may begin self-harm behaviors to experience some form of emotion when they feel empty inside.
+Adolescents with conditions like depression, anxiety, bipolar disorder, gender dysphoria, or PTSD may use self-harm behaviors.
+This can be an attempt to feel something when they otherwise feel empty inside.

 Risk Factors for Non-Suicidal Self-Injury Disorder

-- Age – According to studies, age is a big determinant for developing self-harm behaviors.
-According to various studies, adults are much less likely to inflict pain on themselves since they have learned more coping mechanisms than growing teens.
-It is estimated that less than 1% of adults may develop NSSID.
+- Age – Studies show age is a key factor in self-harm.
+Adults are far less likely to inflict pain on themselves since they have developed more coping skills than growing teens.
+It is estimated that less than 1% of the adult population may develop NSSID.

-- Gender identity and dysphoria – Teens with gender identity issues are at a higher risk of developing NSSID than cisgender teens.
-Experts suggest this risk is elevated due to bullying and feeling trapped in a body they do not conform to.
-Understanding these feelings can be difficult, and your teen may resort to cutting to release the emotions.
+- Gender identity and dysphoria – Teens with gender identity issues have a higher risk for NSSID than cisgender teens.
+This elevated risk is often because of bullying and feeling trapped in a body they do not identify with.
+These feelings can be hard to understand, leading a teen to cut as an emotional release.

-- Social isolation – Teens facing social isolation and rejection from their peer groups are at a higher risk of developing NSSID.
-Loneliness and bullying may cause them to engage in self-harm behaviors as an outlet.
+- Social isolation – Teens who face social isolation or rejection from their peers are at a higher risk of developing NSSID.
+Loneliness and bullying can cause them to use self-harm behaviors as an outlet.

-- Sexual orientation – Teens who identify as sexual minorities may develop self-harm behavior due to bullying and other adverse events.
-They may be afraid to openly identify as sexual minorities because they can be isolated from their family and friends.
-Guilt, shame, and fear can cause your teen to develop self-harm behavior as a release.
+- Sexual orientation – Teens who identify as sexual minorities may develop self-harm behavior due to bullying and other negative events.
+They might be afraid to be open about their identity because they could be isolated from family and friends.
+Guilt, shame, and fear can lead your teen to self-harm as a release.

-- Mental health conditions – Teens with a history of mental health conditions such as depression, anxiety, dissociative disorders, and Post-traumatic stress disorder (PTSD) are at an increased risk of developing NSSID.
-These conditions cause complex emotions that can cause your teen to develop unhealthy coping mechanisms such as cutting.
+- Mental health conditions – Teens with a history of conditions like depression, anxiety, dissociative disorders, or PTSD are at an increased risk for NSSID.
+These conditions cause complex emotions that may lead a teen to develop unhealthy coping mechanisms like cutting.

 Signs and Symptoms of Self-harm

-Due to many different forms of self-harm, the signs and symptoms may vary widely.
-Emotional self-harm may also be difficult to notice because no obvious physical signs exist.
-The warning signs for possible self-injury may include the following:
+Because there are many forms of self-harm, the signs can vary.
+Emotional self-harm is often harder to spot because there are no physical marks.
+Possible warning signs of self-injury may include the following:

 - Unexplained injuries

-- Wearing long sleeves and pants even when the weather is hot to hide the injuries
+- Wearing long sleeves or pants in hot weather to hide injuries

-- Scars which are often in patterns on the same part of the body
+- Scars, often in patterns on the same part of the body

 - Keeping sharp objects in their room